-Mary J. Blige Confirms Divorce: “There Is A Divine Plan For Everything”
+Mary J. Blige Is Officially Divorced: “There Is A Divine Plan For Everything”

-Mary J. Blige is ending her marriage to her husband-manager after nearly 13 years.
+Mary J. Blige ended her marriage to her husband-manager after nearly 13 years.

-Court records show the award-winning singer filed for divorce from Martin “Kendu” Isaacs on Tuesday in Los Angeles, citing irreconcilable differences.
-No additional details for the breakup were included in the filing.
+Court records show the award-winning singer filed for divorce from Martin “Kendu” Isaacs in 2016 in Los Angeles, citing irreconcilable differences.

 Blige and Isaacs were married in December 2003 and have no children together.
 The actress-singer has won nine Grammy Awards, including for her albums “My Life, “Growing Pains” and “The Breakthrough.”

-A rep for Mary says: “Ms. Blige is saddened to say [that] it is true that she has filed for divorce, saying sometimes things don’t work how we hoped they would… but, there is a divine plan and a reason for everything.
-Mary will continue writing and working on her album, which is due out later this year along with her world tour.
+Upon initially filing for divorce, a rep for Mary said: “Ms. Blige is saddened to say [that] it is true that she has filed for divorce, saying sometimes things don’t work how we hoped they would… but, there is a divine plan and a reason for everything.
+Mary will continue writing and working on her album, along with her world tour.
 She thanks and appreciates her fans for their support and love through this very difficult emotional time.”

 Blige and Isaacs tied the knot in December 2003 and have no children together.
 Isaacs is dad to three children from a previous relationship.